clawpack/doc/doc/bouss1d.rst

 Specifying topo and dtopo files is identical to what is described for :ref:`geoclaw1d`.

-**Some things that must change:**
+The `Makefile` and `setrun.py` files must be modified from those used for SWE as described below.

-See the examples with names like `$CLAW/geoclaw/examples/1d/bouss_*` for some sample code that can be modified for other problems.
+See the examples with names like `$CLAW/geoclaw/examples/1d/bouss_*` for sample files to use as a template.

 .. _bouss1d_makefile: